python-mario/mario/README.rst

 =======================

 Define new commands and set default options.
-See :ref:`Configuration reference <config-reference>` for details.
+See `Configuration reference <config_reference.html>`_ for details.

 =========